 People join Neighbourhood Watch or Home Watch groups to make the areas where they live safe, friendly and pleasant places to be, find out if there is a local neighbourhood watch scheme in your area.

 What happens after I make an ASB report?

-When we receive your report, we will make contact with you to agree the next step.
+When we receive your report, we will make contact with you to agree the next step and send an ASB support pack.
 We will try to do this as quickly as possible, but as a minimum this will be as follows.